conradplake/sky-city-demo/README.md

 # sky-city-demo
 A short java 3d demo synced to a licence-free 133 bpm synthwave mp3 track.
-In addition to Java it requires OpenJFX to run.
+In addition to Java it requires OpenJFX for music playback.

 <table>
   <tr>